-Achievements in the areas of social justice activity increased, with an increase in the number of individuals assisted and the number of new programs launched.
+Achievements in the areas of social justice activity increased, with an increase in the number of individuals assisted and the number of new programmes launched.

 The Covid-19 control measures in the UK continue to have an impact on the charity's activities.
 This impact is discussed below.
+In 2022 Hillsong globally announced a transition of senior leadership, however there is no change to Hillsong Church London's objectives as a result of this.
+The general economic conditions in the UK may have an impact on the charity, however these items are managed within our risk framework.
 To our knowledge, there are no other internal or external factors that will significantly prevent us from achieving our future objectives.